 Embed from Getty Images

-This politicizing of female bodies while on the beach is sadly nothing new.
-The most recent ban on women’s swimwear resembles what occurred to America during the early 20th century.
-Instead of full body and head coverings, women were arrested and fined for revealing too much skin, which makes the current French controversy even more ironic.
+This incident of policing female bodies while at the beach is nothing new.
+The most recent ban on women’s swimwear resembles what occurred in America during the early 20th century.
+Instead of swimming in full head and body coverings, women were arrested and fined for revealing too much skin.

 Policing The Beach

-The acceptance of skin revealing swimwear began in the late 1920s and has resulted into being the norm for many countries.
-This movement towards the trend is credited to Australian celebrity Annette Kellerman who sought out a better option for women’s swimsuits.
+The social acceptance of maillots began to grow in the late 1920s and has resulted in being the norm for many countries.
+The movement towards acceptance is credited to Australian professional swimmer and celebrity Annette Kellerman.

 The Venus Of The South Seas